Take a surf adventure down south in warm, uncrowded waves

-Along with Chiba, Miyazaki is Japan's most renowned surf destination.
-With a coastline that stretches over 300 kilometers, Miyazaki attracts swell from the east, south, and north.
+Along with Chiba , Miyazaki is one of Japan's most renowned surf destinations.
+With a coastline that stretches over 300 kilometers, Miyazaki attracts swell from the east, south and north.
 An abundance of surf schools have opened shop along the coast and, during typhoon season especially, you can find some world-class surf breaks to rival any surf location.

 Located on the southeastern coast of Kyushu, Miyazaki is accessible by car and by plane.

 Miyazaki is not accessible by bullet train, so if you're traveling with surfboards, your options to get there are driving or flying.

 If you're driving from Honshu, simply take the Kyushu Expressway and turn onto the Miyazaki Expressway.